plone/documentation/adapt-and-extend/theming/resources.rst

 When developing an add-on you might want to create your own bundle Alternatively, you can register your add-on code to be included in Plone's default ``plone`` bundle.

-For single pages like the theming controlpanel, you can define a customized bundle and only include that for this page.
+For single pages like the theming control panel, you can define a customized bundle and only include that for this page.

 .. note::